earlyprototype/knowledge-graph-kit/README.md

 ## Features

-- **🎯 4 Pre-built Templates** - Research, Systems Architecture, Ecosystem Mapping, Generic
+- **🎯 4 Pre-built Templates** - Research, Systems Mapping, Ecosystem Mapping, Generic
 - **🎨 Interactive Visualization** - Click, explore, and navigate your knowledge graph
 - **🤖 AI Integration** - Optional Gemini chat for insights and exploration
 - **📊 Provenance Tracking** - Track where each concept came from